quintype/malibu/README.md

 1. If no 'regular' route is caught, it goes to the isomorphic handler
 2. The current route is matched via matchBestRoute (see routing)
 3. If a route is matched, we load data via the `loadData(pageType)` function.
-4. Once data is fetched from Upstream, it renders the `IsomorphicComponent`, which renders pages based on `pageType` and `data`
+4. A redux store is created based on the loaded data
+5. We render the `IsomorphicComponent`, which determines which page to render based on `pageType`, from the store

 #### Client Side Flow

 1. The `startApp()` function starts as soon as the JS loads (async)
 2. The `startApp()` function calls `/routes.json?route=/current/path`.
 3. The server looks at `/current/path`, matching it against its known routes, and sends back the `pageType`, and data from `loadData(pageType)`
-4. Once data is fetched from Upstream, it renders the `IsomorphicComponent`, which renders pages based on `pageType` and `data`
+4. A redux store is created based on the loaded data
+5. We render the `IsomorphicComponent`, which determines which page to render based on `pageType`, from the store

+#### Links between pages

+1. The client is loaded, and you click on a link, there should be no need to reload the page
+2. Instead, the link should make a call to `/routes.json?route=/current/path`, and continue from step 2 of client side app

 #### Service Worker